shivay-at-pieces/Slides-to-blog/README.md

 ## Features

 - Extracts text content from PowerPoint (.pptx) files
-- Utilizes GPT-4 to convert slide content into coherent blog posts
+- Utilizes GPT-4 and Pieces QGPT LLMs to convert slide content into coherent blog posts
 - Generates structured JSON output for further processing
 - Saves the generated blog post as a text file